nayan32biswas/mongodb-odm/docs/tutorial/find_and_filter.md

 The `find` class method will return an iterator.

-Return data should be the same as return data in **MongoDB Console**
+The returned data should be the same as the returned data in **MongoDB Console**.

 Check the console after executing the code.